Independent (Kuokoa) Party: Two party system

 In 1884 a two-party system emerged in Hawaii with the consolidation of opposition to the National Party.
 The general ideology of the Kuokoa Party was, basically, positions other than that of the ruling National Party for the various reasons of individual Independents.
 Such an example was opposition to King Kalākaua, the range of opposition varied from preferring Queen Emma on the throne, abolishing the monarchy and forming a republic, to annexing Hawaii to the United States.

 Bayonet Constitution

 Disappointed with the results of the 1886 elections the Missionaries forced the Bayonet Constitution on the government.
 The new Constitution slanted elections in the favor of the Missionaries and they departed the Kuokoa party.
-In the elections of 1887, the Missionary Party renaming themselves the Reform Party and ran candidate as their own party.
+In the elections of 1887, the Missionary Party renamed themselves the Reform Party and ran candidates as their own party.

 Native Sons

 The departure of the Missionaries left a vacuum in the Kuokoa Party that was eventually filled by the Native Sons of Hawaii.
 The Native Sons was a pro-monarchy, Pro-Hawaiians political organization that supported the National Reform Party.
 The Kuokoa Party reflected the positions of the Native Sons and became a secondary party for districts without a National Reform candidates.